-1. Season tickets and similar revenues

-Revenue in respect of season ticket sales or similar match-related sales must be recognised on a proportionate basis at the point in time when the relevant matches take place during the season.
+- 1. Season tickets and similar revenues Revenue in respect of period ticket sales or similar match-related sales must be recognised on a proportionate basis at the point in time when the - 2.
+Broadcasting rights and/or prize money revenues relevant matches take place during the period.

-- 2. Broadcasting and/or prize money revenues - a) Revenue in respect of broadcasting rights and/or other consideration for participation in a competition which are fixed considerations must be recognised on a proportionate basis at the point in time when the relevant matches take place during the season.

-- b) Revenue in respect of broadcasting rights and/or consideration for participation in a competition which are variable considerations dependent on certain conditions being satisfied by the club (such as competition performance bonuses) must be recognised at the point in time when the performance obligations are satisfied. - Sponsorship and commercial revenues - a) Revenue in respect of sponsorship rights which are fixed considerations must be recognised on a proportionate basis over the period covered by the sponsorship rights contract. - b) Revenue in respect of sponsorship rights which are variable considerations dependent on certain conditions being satisfied by the club (such as competition performance bonuses) must be recognised at the point in time when the performance obligations are satisfied. - c) Any non-cash consideration as part of a sponsorship contract must be measured at fair value. - Donations and grants - a) A donation is an unconditional gift of consideration that must be recognised as other operating income when received. - b) Grants must not be recognised in the accounts of the club until there is reasonable assurance that the club will comply with the conditions to receive the grant and the grant will be received.
-Then, a grant must be recognised in profit and loss on a systematic basis over the reporting periods in which the club recognises as expenses the related costs for which the grants were intended to compensate.
-Therefore, grants in respect of specific expenses are recognised in profit and loss in the same reporting period(s) as the relevant expenses.
-Similarly, grants related to depreciable assets are recognised in profit and loss over the reporting periods and in the proportions in which depreciation expenses on those assets is recognised.
-A grant that becomes receivable as compensation for expenses or losses already incurred or for the purpose of giving immediate financial support with no future related costs must be recognised in profit or loss in the period in which it becomes receivable.
+- a) Revenue in respect of broadcasting rights and/or other consideration for participation in a competition which are fixed considerations must be recognised on a proportionate basis at the point in time when the relevant matches take place during the period. - Revenue in respect of broadcasting rights and/or consideration for participation in a competition which depend on being satisfied by the club (such as competition performance bonuses) must be recognised at the point in time when the performance obligations are satisfied. - 3.
+Sponsorship and advertising revenues - a) Revenue in respect of sponsorship rights and advertising which are fixed considerations must be recognised on a proportionate basis over the period covered by the sponsorship rights and/or advertising arrangements. - b) Revenue in respect of sponsorship rights and advertising which are variable considerations that depend on certain conditions being satisfied by the club (such as competition performance bonuses)